magnitopic/ft-linear-regression/README.md

-# ft-linear-regression-
+# ft-linear-regression

-Your first implementation of a machine learning algorithm
+Your first implementation of a machine learning algorithm.